 If you're not interested in individually investing in deals, Crowdstreet created the CrowdStreet Blended Portfolio (CSBP).
 The portfolio has a rules-based investment algorithm that identifies and invests into 25-35 projects (in the most recent series) from the CrowdStreet Marketplace.

-CSBP has raised over $40 million in the first four series and a large portion of that capital came from first-time investors.
+Since the launch, CSBP has raised over $40 million in the first four series.
+A large portion of that capital came from first-time investors.
 CSBP gives investors a level of diversification across asset class, risk profile, and geography.

 Each investor in CSBP will receive a federal K-1 and multiple state K-1s based on where the deals are.
 However, CrowdStreet will seek to minimize the number of state K-1s through the use of composite returns where possible.

-CrowdStreet’s charges a 1% management fee to invest in its Blended Portfolio.
+CrowdStreet's charges a 1% management fee to invest in its Blended Portfolio.
 However, if you invest directly in a deal, there are no fees.
-The fees are paid for by the sponsor, but ultimately taken out of returns.
+The fees are paid for by the sponsor.
+However, ultimately, the fees are subtracted from the returns.
 Each investment should disclose the fee structure.

 CrowdStreet Investment Performance